poiyomi/PoiyomiDocs/docs/intro.md

 ### VRChat

 Poiyomi Shaders is primarily built for use in VRChat.
 Make sure you refer to the [VRChat Creators Documentation <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/sdk/) for setting up your Project and the SDK in Unity.
-Use the only supported Unity Version for VRChat (`2022.3.22f1`) and ensure you're always on the latest version of the VRChat SDK (`3.6.0` or higher).
+Use the only supported Unity Version for VRChat (`2022.3.22f1`) and ensure you're always on the latest version of the VRChat SDK.

 After doing so, follow the instructions found in [Download & Install](/download) to learn how to begin using the Shader in your Project.